Joni Ernst: Donald Trump

-During the first Donald Trump administration, Ernst expressed concern about President Trump's trade war with China, and as a war hawk, criticized some of his foreign policy.
+During the first Donald Trump administration, Ernst expressed concern about Trump's trade war with China, and as a war hawk, criticized some of his foreign policy.

 In February 2020, Ernst voted to acquit Trump on both articles of impeachment (abuse of power and obstruction of Congress).
 She argued that Trump had learned his lesson, and that he would not ask a foreign leader to investigate his rivals again without going through the proper channels.
 At the same time, she suggested that Joe Biden could be impeached if he becomes president over his actions in Ukraine.

 In May 2020, Ernst praised Trump's response to the COVID-19 pandemic, saying, "he was right on it from day one".
 On May 28, 2021, she voted against creating an independent commission to investigate the 2021 United States Capitol attack.

 After Trump took office as president for the second time in January 2025, the Department of Government Efficiency (DOGE) sought access to the sensitive systems of several U.S. government bodies, prompting multiple legal challenges.
 In February 2025, Ernst expressed her support for DOGE's actions, saying, "There’s a lot of disruption, but I would argue that that disruption was needed to be able to go in and scrutinize the record, scrutinize expenditures to fully understand what’s going on."